 Tampering With or “Cutting” Cocaine

-Adding to the potential for adverse side effects is that cocaine and crack are often “cut” with other substances.
+Dealers often “cut” cocaine and crack with other substances, adding to the potential for adverse side effects .
 These impurities can often create health hazards separate from any that are intrinsic to cocaine itself.

 Because cocaine and crack are illicit drugs, there is no government oversight ensuring the purity of the product.
 Consumers take a risk every time they buy these drugs for recreational use.
 They can only hope that the vendor is selling them a pure product as advertised.